We have updated our Shoreline Special Education Website - check out the links on the left navigation bar:

 Dear Shoreline Families of Students in Special Education,

-Thank you for your continued partnership and support throughout these challenging times.
+Thank you for your continued partnership and support as we reopen schools this fall!

 Amy Vujovich, Director of Student Services